top of page

 What is DBT?

 Dialectical behavior therapy, DBT for short, is a type of therapy that derived from cognitive-behavioral therapy.
 Its main goals are to teach people how to live in the moment, cope healthily with stress, regulate emotions, and improve relationships with others.
+It was created by renowned therapist and researcher Marsha Linehan.

 Mindfulness